sparc-coop/kodekit/README.md

 Our KodeKit theme builder allows you to build your style guide visually.
 Create, save, update, and share amongst your team, and others, without the stress.

 # Documentation
-Learn more about how to use Kodekit by visiting [https://app.kodekit.io](https://app.kodekit.io).
+Learn more about how to use Kodekit by visiting [https://www.kodekit.io](https://www.kodekit.io).

 # Examples
-Check out a kodekit preview example [here](https://app.kodekit.io/e051760e-af90-45e5-a07d-5dd7bd658e2f/preview).
+Check out the kodekit app [here](https://app.kodekit.io/).

 # Contributing
 Please read our contributing guidelines [here](./CONTRIBUTING.md).